 As the authors I worked with did, ask your editor to advise you on how to write your nonfiction synopsis.
 If you are working to a tight deadline, or need some assistance with it, they should be happy to help.
 After all, they know your book almost as well as you do!

 A-Z of Storytelling Techniques for Authors is available to buy or borrow now!
 Get it here.

-Check out these other writing related posts, if you found this post useful:
+Follow me on Instagram for more writing related content and/or check out these other related blogs if you found this post useful: